spatie/icalendar-generator/README.md

 #### Recurrence rules

-Recurrence rules or RRule's in short make it possible to add a repeating event in your calendar by describing when it repeats within an RRule.
-First we have to create a RRule:
+Recurrence rules or RRule's in short, make it possible to add a repeating event in your calendar by describing when it repeats within an RRule.
+First, we have to create an RRule:

 ```php
 $rrule = RRule::frequeny(RecurrenceFrequency::daily());
 ```

-This rule describes an event that will be repeated daily, you can also set the frequency to `secondly`, `minutely`, `hourly`, `weekly`, `monthly` or `yearly`.
+This rule describes an event that will be repeated daily.
+You can also set the frequency to `secondly`, `minutely`, `hourly`, `weekly`, `monthly` or `yearly`.

 The RRULE can be added to an event as such: